-Osteoarthritis (a ”wear-and-tear” condition), fractured vertebrae (the literal ”broken back”), and the “slipped” or herniated disc are all serious medical conditions that must be treated by a qualified physician.
+Another common cause is osteoarthritis (a ”wear-and-tear” condition), fractured vertebrae (the literal "broken back"), and the “slipped” or herniated discs are all serious medical conditions that must be treated by a qualified physician.

 No matter what you suspect to be the cause of your pain, the first step in treating it should be to see your doctor.
 A typical course of treatment for back pain, which may be accompanied by muscle spasm, would be the following:

-- A massage of the area, especially for a muscle spasm.
+- A massage of the area, especially for a muscle spasm, and/or

 - An OTC anti-inflammatory pain medication such as Advil® (which contains ibuprofen) or a prescription anti-inflammatory drug and muscle relaxant.

 After the initial symptoms are treated, your doctor may show you some exercises designed to strengthen muscles that support the back.

 Proper lifting techniques and the right exercises can help those who never have experienced back pain, as well as chronic sufferers.
 Here are a few tips by category:

 - Always, always, always bend at the knees and not at the waist.
 This allows you to use the stronger muscles of your legs rather than using your lower back.

 - Avoid lifting anything above shoulder level.